syflairenicole/rbxcaptcha/README.md

 # rbxcaptcha
-rbxcaptcha is an open-sourced web api and module used to generate text-verification captchas and import them into roblox
+rbxcaptcha is an open-sourced web api and module used to generate text-verification captchas and import them into Roblox

 Javascript version is only available right now.